-- Massachusetts Department of Transportation, with three representatives appointed by the Secretary, at least one of which is from its Highway Division - Massachusetts Bay Transportation Authority - Advisory Board to the MBTA - Massachusetts Port Authority - Metropolitan Area Planning Council - City of Boston, with two representatives and - TwelveSix other municipalities elected from the Boston Region: four atlarge (two cities and two towns) and eight (no city or town designation) from, respectively, each of the eight Metropolitan Area Planning Council subregional groups, and - The Regional Transportation Advisory Council
+- Massachusetts Department of Transportation, with three representatives appointed by the Secretary, at least one of which is from its Highway Division - Massachusetts Bay Transportation Authority - Advisory Board to the MBTA - Massachusetts Port Authority - Metropolitan Area Planning Council - City of Boston, with two representatives - Twelve other municipalities elected from the Boston Region: - four at-large (two cities and two towns), and - eight (no city or town designation) from, respectively, each of the eight Metropolitan Area Planning Council subregional groups, and - The Regional Transportation Advisory Council

-In addition, the Regional Transportation Advisory Council (Advisory Council), the Federal Highway Administration and the Federal Transit Administration are ex-officio, non-voting members.
+In addition, the Federal Highway Administration and the Federal Transit Administration are ex-officio, non-voting members.

-The municipalities shall be elected and represented by their chief elected officials or their designees.
-The elected municipalities shall be elected to three-year terms by the 101 municipalities of the Boston Region.
+Each elected municipality shall be represented by its chief elected official or their designee.
+The terms of office of the elected municipalities shall be three-years, except, in the initial implementation phase, for six members who will have one four year term (as specified in the Updated MPO Membership election Process, dated 6/30/11).
+The 101 municipalities of the Boston Region will elect the elected municipalities.
 Permanent member entities of the MPO are not eligible to run for an elected membership.